 There is then in effect a registration statement under the Securities Act covering such proposed disposition and such disposition is made in accordance with such registration statement; or

-(i) Seller shall have notified Purchaser of the proposed disposition and shall have furnished Purchaser with a detailed statement of the circumstances surrounding the purposed disposition, and (ii) Seller shall have furnished Purchaser with an opinion of counsel, reasonably satisfactory to Purchaser that such disposition will not require registration of such shares under the Securities Act.
+(i) Seller shall have notified Purchaser of the proposed disposition and shall have furnished Purchaser with a detailed statement of the circumstances surrounding the proposed disposition, and (ii) Seller shall have furnished Purchaser with an opinion of counsel, reasonably satisfactory to Purchaser that such disposition will not require registration of such shares under the Securities Act.
 It is agreed that Purchaser will not require opinions of counsel for transactions made pursuant to Rule 144, except in unusual circumstances.

 Notwithstanding the provisions of paragraphs (a) and (b) above, no such registration statement or opinion of counsel shall be necessary for a transfer to a subsidiary or affiliated entity to Seller, provided that the transferee agrees in writing to be subject to the terms hereof to the same extent as if he, she or it were the original Seller.